immanuelsavio/Distributed-Unsupervised-Learning/README.md

-# Stochastic_Gradient_Descent
+# ISI_Internship_Codes
-A test repository to try out stochastic gradient descent
+A repository containing all codes done during my internship in the Machine Intelligence Unit of The Indian Statistical Institute, Kolkata